 - 3/4 cup dried black beans soaked 8-10 hours (see notes)

-- 1/4 cup strong coffee or espresso (the secret ingredient!)
+- 1/4 cup strong coffee or espresso (brewed coffee, NOT coffee grounds.
+The secret ingredient!)

 - 2 1/2 cups water